Diotoara/Quick-Ideas/Readme.md

 ## 🌟 Overview

-SparkSwipe revolutionizes how entrepreneurs and innovators discover and share startup ideas.
-Inspired by the intuitive swipe mechanics of modern dating apps, SparkSwipe transforms the traditional list-view experience into an engaging, Tinder-style interface for exploring innovative concepts.
+Quick-Ideas revolutionizes how entrepreneurs and innovators discover and share startup ideas.
+Inspired by the intuitive swipe mechanics of modern dating apps, Quick-Ideas transforms the traditional list-view experience into an engaging, Tinder-style interface for exploring innovative concepts.

 ### 🎯 The Vision

 *"What if discovering ideas felt as intuitive and exciting as swiping through Tinder?"*

-That's the question that sparked SparkSwipe's creation.
+That's the question that sparked Quick-Ideas's creation.
 Instead of scrolling through endless lists, users can now swipe right on innovation — literally!
 Our platform makes idea discovery addictive and fun while maintaining the professional depth needed for serious entrepreneurs.

 ## ✨ Key Features